Skip to main content

 Cosy is a true powerhouse in the heat pump world.
 It’s efficient, quiet and comes with four Cosy Pods to monitor the temperature and humidity of your home.
 Plus, it works seamlessly with the Octopus app for straightforward, no-fuss heating.

 Cosy is the main heat pump we install and always our first choice for customers.
-If you’re not eligible for a Cosy following your free survey, we’ll offer you a Daikin heat pump instead – which, like Cosy, is one of the best on the market.
+If your home is not suitable for a Cosy following your free survey, we’ll offer you a Daikin heat pump instead – which, like Cosy, is one of the best on the market.

 Why install your heat pump with Octopus?